Equisetum arvense

-Equisetum arvense, the field horsetail or common horsetail, is an herbaceous perennial plant in the Equisetidae (horsetails) sub-class, native throughout the arctic and temperate regions of the Northern Hemisphere.
-It has separate sterile non-reproductive and fertile spore-bearing stems growing from a perennial underground rhizomatous stem system.
-The fertile stems are produced in early spring and are non-photosynthetic, while the green sterile stems start to grow after the fertile stems have wilted and persist through the summer until the first autumn frosts.
+Equisetum arvense, commonly known as field horsetail or common horsetail, is a species of vascular plant in the horsetail family Equisetaceae.
+Like all horsetails, it is a type of fern.
+It is native throughout the arctic and temperate regions of the Northern Hemisphere.
+It has two distinct growth forms, a fertile spore-bearing stem and a sterile green stem.
 It is sometimes confused with mare's tail, Hippuris vulgaris.

-Rhizomes can pierce through the soil up to 6 ft in depth.
-This allows this species to tolerate many conditions and is hard to get rid of even with the help of herbicides.

 Description

-Equisetum arvense creeps extensively with its slender and felted rhizomes that freely fork and bear tubers.
+Equisetum arvense is a perennial herbaceous plant that spreads by means of an underground rhizome.
+The slender, felted rhizome freely forks and bears stem tubers.
+The species is dimorphic, that is, it exhibits two distinct growth forms, both arising from the same rhizome.
+Fertile spore-bearing stems begin to appear in April.
+After shedding its spores, a fertile stem promptly withers and dies.
+Sterile green stems appear around the same time but last throughout the summer until the first frosts of autumn.

 The erect or prostrate sterile stems are 10–90 cm tall and 3–5 mm diameter, with jointed segments around 2–5 cm long with whorls of side shoots at the segment joints; the side shoots have a diameter of about 1 mm.
 Some stems can have as many as 20 segments.
 The solid and simple branches are ascending or spreading, with sheaths that bear attenuate teeth.
 The off-white fertile stems are of a succulent texture, 10–25 cm tall and 3–5 mm diameter, with 4–8 whorls of brown scale leaves and an apical brown spore cone.
 The cone is 10–40 mm long and 4–9 mm broad.
 The fertile stems are typically precocious and appear in early spring.
 It has changed little from its ancestors of the Carboniferous period.

 E. arvense is a nonflowering plant, multiplying through spores.
 It absorbs silicon from the soil, which is rare among herbs.
 It has a very high diploid number of 216 (108 pairs of chromosomes).

 Taxonomy

 Linnaeus described field horsetail with the binomial Equisetum arvense in his Species Plantarum of 1753.
-The specific epithet arvense is from the Latin "arvum", meaning "ploughed", referencing the growth of the plant in arable soil or disturbed areas.
+The specific epithet arvense is from the Latin "arvum", meaning "arable land", referring to the growth of the plant in arable soil or disturbed areas.
 The common name "common horsetail" references the appearance of the plant that when bunched together appears similar to a horse's tail.

 Many species of horsetail have been described and subsequently synonymized with E. arvense.
 One of these is E. calderi, a small form described from Arctic North America.